 Get a description and see a summer and a winter video of the scenic drive through Lindis Pass offering mountain and tussock grassland scenery.

-Lindis Pass is one of my favourite places in New Zealand and a must-do when you visit the South Island of New Zealand.
+Lindis Pass is one of my favorite places in New Zealand and a must-do when you visit the South Island of New Zealand.

 Lindis Pass Scenic Reserve was formed in 1976 and was one of the first tussock reserves in New Zealand.